HL7/US-Core/source/pages/searchparameters.md

 ### Search Parameters

 NOTE: These search parameters **SHALL NOT** be interpreted on their own as requirements for server:
 This section lists the search parameters definitions that are used within the capability statement to define the search capabilities expectations for the US Core Server.
-This is not a list of search requirements for the client or server.
+Note that these Search Parameters are derived from the base FHIR specification and customized to fully define the *conformance expectations* for each search parameter by extending the context of [capabilitystatement-expectation] extension.
+This extension describes level of expectation for each SearchParameter's [modifier], [comparator], [chain], [mulipleAnd] and [MultipleOr] elements.
+The CapabilityStatement references these SearchParameters to completely define the search capability expectations for a US Core Server.
+By itself, this list does not enumerate search requirements for the client or server.

 **MedicationStatement**